WARLORD: Arenas by Tyrannaut

 Event cards are typically single use cards you may run into while performing a Retreat, they consist of two types, Discovery and Disaster cards.
 Discovery cards typically target the player that draws it, most commonly in a positive way.
 Disaster cards typically target all players and tend to be negative.
 Although each Event card's effect depends on situations, library type and so on.

 The Warzone card is a special function for Battlefield.
-The card has anywhere between 2 or 3 functions and the strengths of those functions depend on the card's rarity, when creating a Codex keep that in mind.
-Each Warzone card has sets of numbers where you normally would see power and toughness.
-This set of numbers is your trigger range.
+The card has will usual have a theme or set mechanic and anywhere between 2 or 3 functions.
+Each Warzone card has a #+ where you normally would see power and toughness.
+This represents the range of numbers needed to roll to trigger the Warzone.
 Rolling one of these numbers on the trigger range allows you to do one of two things.
 The player chooses one function that the Warzone card has or the player performs a Retreat (see rule How to Play).
 Typically Warzone cards are theme related as well, and the functions correspond to that theme.
-Example: Claiming Glory.
+Example: Glory Arena.

 The set creator would like to draw your attention to these comments: